pnp/PnP-Sites-Core/Core/UnitTestResults/PnPUnitTestResults-20150910-OnPremCred-635775228238113153.md

-# PnP Unit Test report for OnPremCred on Monday, August 10, 2015 #
+# PnP Unit Test report for OnPremCred on Thursday, September 10, 2015 #
 This page is showing the results of the PnP unit test run.

 ## Test configuration ##